EmpathYang/EmpathYang.github.io/_pages/about.md

 News
 ------
+* 2025-05: New preprint: [Ten Principles for the Economics of AI Agents](https://arxiv.org/abs/2505.20273).
+My first perspective paper—started out happily reflecting on AI agent incentives, then halfway through realized: oh no, I’ve been working on something kind of dangerous this whole time. 😅 Debugging welcome. 🧵
 * 2025-05: 👩‍💻 Joined Microsoft Research as a summer intern.
 Hello, Redmond!
-* 2025-05: New preprint on [benchmarking Just-in-time Information Recommendation](https://arxiv.org/abs/2505.13550), which's about AI assistants proactively recommend right information at the right time. 🕵
+* 2025-05: New preprint on [benchmarking Just-in-time Information Recommendation](https://arxiv.org/abs/2505.13550), which is about AI assistants proactively recommending the right information at the right time. 🕵

 <style>